Britain sets out legal basis for drone killings

-The government´s policy has come under scrutiny since an unprecedented RAF drone attack killed two Britons fighting with Daesh in Syria in August 2015.
+The government's policy has come under scrutiny since an unprecedented RAF drone attack killed two Britons fighting with the Islamic State group in Syria in August 2015.

 In a major speech, Wright will set out how decisions are taken when Britain can act in "self-defence", including assessments of the immediacy, nature and probability of the suspected attack.